-Wrongful Death Lawyer Serving West Virginia and Hagerstown Area
+Wrongful Death Lawyer Serving West Virginia

 The wrongful death attorneys at Burke, Schultz, Harman & Jenkinson have established a reputation for excellence in personal injury law.
 We have successfully handled many types of wrongful death cases, recovering substantial awards for surviving family members.
 Our office is dedicated to providing consistent and reliable legal representation to clients throughout West Virginia.